-Whether you are a member of the public, a journalist, or from another fire and rescue service, you may wish to get in touch with us.
+Whether you are a member of the public, a journalist, from another fire and rescue service or external agency, you may wish to get in touch with us.
 Please use the form below and we will try our best to respond to you as soon as possible.

 If you are a journalist wanting to find out information about incidents during evenings and weekends, please contact your local station who may be able to provide you with the information you need.
 Should you need to contact the duty press officer in an emergency, please send a direct message to Lancashire Fire and Rescue Service’s Twitter account – @LancashireFRS

 If you wish to use the form to make a complaint or compliment, please also read the information at the bottom of this page.

 Please do not report emergencies here.
 Ring 999 immediately.

 Alternatively if you want to call us – you can ring our Switchboard number – 01772 862545

 Lancashire Fire and Rescue Service (LFRS) strives to provide the best service to our communities.
 However, there may be times where we do not meet expectations.
 Complaints are very important to us because they help us to review what we do and make improvements to our services, policies and procedures if necessary.

 A complaint is an expression of discontent or concern by a member of the public made about the standard of service, conduct, or actions or inaction of Lancashire Fire and Rescue Service